kunalsahjwani/SFT-Qwen2.5-Coder-/README.md

 >  This tutorial is built to **run on free Colab GPUs**.
 > To reduce loss and improve model quality, **adjust training parameters** (e.g., epochs, learning rate, batch size) as recommended in the code comments.
+> To run this tutorial you need a huggingface account and an api key

 ---